sclark39/UE-VR-Code-Sample/README.md

 If you see things that are not to Unreal Engine's coding standard, or know an easier way to accomplish anything please let me know or do a pull request!

+I want this to be a learning resource that anyone can use, so I am publishing it under the MIT License but if this license causes an issue for you please let me know!

 ## Implemented in C++
 - Teleport with Stick Input
 - Pickup and throw physics based objects